caltechlibrary/andor/docs/Setting-Up-AndOr.md

     make
     # repository.ds can be named something else if you like
     # the name/path to look for is set in the configuration.
-    # the init command will create users.toml, workflows.toml
+    # the init command will create users.toml, roles.toml
     # and andor.toml if they don't exist.
     bin/andor init repository.ds

-    # We need some workflows.
+    # We need some roles.
 We create them in a TOML file
-    # called "workflows.toml".
+    # called "roles.toml".
     # When we start AndOr it "loads" three files --
-    # users.toml, workflows.toml and andor.toml.
+    # users.toml, roles.toml and andor.toml.
-    $EDITOR workflows.toml
+    $EDITOR roles.toml

     # AndOr creating/managing users is done first by editing
     # a TOML file called "users.toml".
 It will get "loaded" when